/ The ClaimCompass Blog

 There is a chance that your flight may fall under a regulation, where delayed flight compensation is prescribed by law, as we described in step 2.

-At the very least, you can check if your flight is eligible thanks to our Compensation Calculator for Flight Delays (it takes less than 3 minutes):
+At the very least, you can let us check if your flight is eligible thanks to our Compensation Calculator (it takes less than 3 minutes):

 Even if there is no particular legislation, which allows you to claim compensation, you can still send a complaint to the carrier and ask for reimbursement of your expenses and a goodwill payment, voucher or other.